 Unlike beef or lamb, undercooking chicken is very dangerous: if it doesn't reach the correct internal temperature, you run the risk of exposing your dinner guests to Salmonella.

 To celebrate the amazing flavor of juicy chicken breasts, we put together a few tips, and tricks so you can say goodbye to dry chicken and hello to flavorful baked chicken breasts!
+Read through our list so you can make the best chicken recipes the whole family will love.

 Before You Even Start Cooking